yugabyte/yugabyte-db/docs/content/preview/tools/_index.md

     weight: 2900
 ---

-Because YugabyteDB is PostgreSQL- and Cassandra-compatible, you can use third-party clients to connect to your YugabyteDB clusters.
+Because YugabyteDB is compatible with PostgreSQL and Cassandra, you can use third-party clients to connect to your YugabyteDB clusters.

 ### YugabyteDB prerequisites